someparty/someparty/source/articles/2022-08-19-beer-for-breakfast.html.markdown

 - [The Nasties](https://thenastiesguelph.bandcamp.com/) from Guelph dip all the way back to 1978 to resurrect "Sick Boy" by Toronto's The Anemics.
 - Fredericton's [Hard Charger](https://hardcharger.bandcamp.com/) wrap things up with "Beer for Breakfast" by Dunnville, Ontario's Problem Children.

 I was about to write something hyperbolic to celebrate the first mention of the mighty Dunnville in this newsletter, but I let the occasion pass unremarked upon back in 2018.
 Oh well.
 Look for *Punk Canada Vol 1* on vinyl soon.
-Online availability seems a little iffy at the moment, so one of the Ripcordz' supporting tour dates may be your best bet.
+Online availability seems a little iffy at the moment, so one of the bands' supporting tour dates may be your best bet.
 Digitally you can pluck these tracks from Bandcamp now.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=4256416029/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://ripcordz.bandcamp.com/album/punk-canada-vol-1">Punk Canada, Vol. 1 by Ripcordz</a></iframe>